DinosaurPotato534/questionableAtBest/JOURNAL.md

 3/22/2025
 -
 Dimitri ~3 hours
-* gained a fusion 360 student acount
+* gained a fusion 360 student account
 * began to practice using fusion(had prior experience with OnShape)

 3/23/2025